GrHalbgott/Fossgis21-22_GroupProjectTRNK/README.md

 2. Copy the values from the third column (no title)
 3. Navigate to the project folder and open "Excelsheet.xls"
 4. Paste the values in the column "HERE (m²)" (blue background)
-5. Now put in the emission value from <a href="https://openghgmap.net/">OpenGHGmap</a> in the marked cell under "Emission value (t CO2/year)" (blue background)
+5. Now put in the emission value from <a href="https://openghgmap.net/">OpenGHGmap</a> in the marked cell under "Emission value (t CO2/year)" (blue background) if you did not already
 6. All following values including the result should be automatically calculated
-7. The result is displayed through a color of the corresponding cells.
-It states whether the vegetation suffices to compensate the CO2 emissions of your roi
+7. The result is displayed through a color in the corresponding cells.
+It states whether the vegetation suffices to compensate the CO2 emissions of your roi or not

 > **Congratulations, you completed this analysis!**